Macross 30: Voices across the Galaxy: DLC

 The Limited Edition and the normal edition were sold with PlayStation Store product codes allowing to download exclusive colors (skin) for up to three Valkyries.

 The normal edition's product code allows to unlock a special marking version of the VF-29.
 It is possible to redeem the product code one time only, therefore the product code will likely be unavailable when purchasing an used copy of the game.

 The Limited Edition includes the normal edition's product code plus an exclusive one allowing to unlock special marking version of the VF-25F and the VF-1S.

 Licensed merchandising

 Soundtrack

 On February 23, 2013, Japanese music label distributed by Victor Entertainment, Flying Dog, released a CD Single (VTCL-35147) including the opening and ending themes: "Planet Cradle" (プラネット・クレイドル) and "Wondering" (ワンダーリング) respectively.
 Vocals are performed by Japanese singer Haruka Chisuga (Mina Forte) while music is composed by kz (livetune).

 Artbook

 Through Famitsu/Enterbrain, the Japanese publisher Kadokawa has issued an official guidebook named Macross 30 -Voices across the Galaxy- Complete Visual Guide (ISBN 9784047289055).

 Novel

 Ukyo Kodachi published a novelization of the game named "マクロス30 銀河を繋ぐ歌声" which was issued in the Dengeki Hobby Books collection of Ascii Media Works (ISBN 9784048915823).

+Reception

+Kotaku wrote: "It is an improvement over the past six Macross games in every possible way and is quite simply the best Macross game made to date."
+Famitsu gave the game a score of 32 out of 40.